Exploring Series: Exploring Marquette as a Catholic Jesuit University

-A brief history of St. Ignatius of Loyola.
-It describes his life, experiences and service to the community.
-St. Ignatius was a soldier, student, servant, strategist and saint.
-Life was going along smoothly for Inigo Lopez de Loyola was born into a family of minor nobility in 1491.
-He received a sparse education as many did in a semi aristocratic class.
-As a teenager he was sent to the household of the chief treasurer of King Ferdinand of Aragon where he was trained as a courtier.
-There he lived a very carefree and raucous life.
+Inigo Lopez de Loyola was born into a family of minor nobility in 1491.
+He received a sparse education as many did in a semi-aristocratic class.
+When he was a teenager, he was sent to the household of the chief treasurer of King Ferdinand of Aragon where he was trained as a courtier.
+There he lived a carefree and raucous life.
 Then in 1517, Inigo entered military service.
 His military career was cut short and his life changed dramatically when he was wounded by a cannon ball trying to defend a fortress from the French at Pamplona.

 What is Ignatian Spirituality? - Doug Leonhardt, S.J.

-A brief description of Ignatian Spirituality and the Spiritual Exercises of St. Ignatius of Loyola.
-Spirituality is the lens through which one views the world and reacts to it.
+Spirituality is the lens through which one views the world and then makes choices.
 A person’s spirituality is formed by reflecting on life experiences and integrating it with one’s belief system.
 Christian spirituality integrates Scripture and the tradition of the Church into its world view.
-Christian spirituality is sometimes nuanced by those who have taken their faith seriously.

 What is Ignatian Discernment? - Doug Leonhardt, S.J.

-What are the Spiritual Exercises of St. Ignatius? - Stephanie Russell
+What are the Spiritual Exercises of St. Ignatius? - Stephanie Russell, D.Ed

 What is the Examen of Consciousness? - Kathy Coffey-Guenther, PhD